-- 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - 2.
-RPAS CAR requirements There are no special CAR restrictions on RPAS models.
+- 1. mRPAS requirements -mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC. - RPAS CAR requirements There are no special CAR restrictions on RPAS models operated under 400'. all RPAS operating over 400 or under at public events must conform to the MAAC Manufacturer Declaration/Safety Assurance.
+All RPAS operating over 400'AGL must be equipped with highly visible lights. - 3.
+Club/Site/Event Requirements-